CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 * Calling different apis and use their outputs on other actions and other devices
 * Yang integration
 * It is fully customizable and new actions can be added
+* Many more features that will be discussed thoroughly in the upcoming sections

 Designed for quick development, the quick trigger verifies *key-value* pairs and uses parsing for full flexibility across OS and platforms.
 As with any